$\Lambda_{\rm s}$CDM cosmology from a type-II minimally modified gravity: Conclusions

-Thus, the integration of the $\Lambda_{\rm s}$CDM model into the VCDM framework elevates it to a fully predictive model capable of exploring the evolution of the Universe, including the late-time AdS-dS transition epoch.
-This advancement not only broadens its applicability but also has the potential to deepen our understanding of cosmological phenomena, by giving a complete description of the background and perturbation evolution at all redshifts, paving the way to resolve the observational tensions plaguing the $\Lambda$CDM model.
-We believe further research is warranted to establish the $\Lambda_{\rm s}$CDM model as a leading candidate or guide for a new concordance cosmological model.\\
+Thus, the integration of the $\Lambda_{\rm s}$CDM scenario into the VCDM framework elevates it to a fully predictive model, we referred to as the $\Lambda_{\rm s}$VCDM model, capable of describing the evolution of the Universe, including the late-time AdS-to-dS transition epoch.
+This advancement not only broadens the applicability of the $\Lambda_{\rm s}$CDM paradigm, but also has the potential to deepen our understanding of cosmological phenomena by providing a complete, self-consistent description of both the background and perturbation dynamics at all redshifts, thereby paving the way to reassess and potentially resolve the observational tensions plaguing the $\Lambda$CDM model.
+We believe further work is warranted to assess whether $\Lambda_{\rm s}$CDM can emerge as a credible extension of the concordance model, or at least as a useful guide for exploring its potential revisions.